Getting Started Deployment Architect Guide¶

 Now that we have seen how a device can join an already-configured application, and synchronize its view of the data with the ODK Aggregate server hosting the application, it is time to set up our own ODK Aggregate server.

 The starting point for this is to have a fully configured application on your device.
-Only after you have your device configured as you want it to appear, would you proceed with the following steps.
+Only proceed with the following steps after you have your device configured as you want it to appear.
 In this case, we already have the device configured with the Geotagger demo, so let's proceed to create an ODK Aggregate server and configure it to serve that demo to your devices.

 Follow the instructions for Installing Aggregate.
 You must install the ODK Aggregate v1.4.15 release.
 This is because we are transitioning away from Aggregate and towards ODK Sync Endpoint, but v1.4.15 will suit the purposes of this demo fine.